kar-ashishman/J1939_AddressClaim/README.md

 This replicates the CAN bus behaviour.
 - **`pthread_mutex_init`** and **`pthread_cond_init()`** - Initialises the mutex and conditional variables.
-They help in protecting shared states between the RX and TX thread **node_send()** : This is a fucntin call, to transmit data.
+They help in protecting shared states between the RX and TX thread 2.**node_send()** : This is a fucntin call, to transmit data.
 It takes whatever is already in node->send_buffer and fires it as a single UDP datagram to the subnet broadcast addresses
 - **`sendto()`** is used because UDP is connectionless - There is no established connection to send "into".
 The destination address must be provided on every call.
 - Because destination is a broadcast address, every node on the subnet with a socket bound to port `5000` will receive this datagram - Including the sender itself.
    This is apt J1939 behavious , where a node monitors its own frame.